 It’s important to understand that while fat transfer surgery is minimally invasive, it’s still a form of surgery, so you’ll need to take the same steps you’d take before having any other procedure.
 If you smoke, stop smoking at least three weeks before and after your fat transfer.
 If you take medication, make sure you discuss what you’re taking, including over the counter and supplements, with Dr. Amato during your consultation.
 You may need to stop taking certain drugs (as long as you can do so safely) such as blood thinners before surgery to limit the risk of bruising, bleeding, and other complications.

 Arrange a Facial Fat Transfer Consultation in Austin, Texas

 As Austin’s most experienced female Oculoplastic surgeon, Dr. Malena Amato can produce excellent fat grafting results, especially when working around the delicate orbital area.
-To learn more about facial fat transfer surgery, contact her online or by phone to arrange a personal consultation at her Austin plastic surgery practice.
+To learn more about facial fat transfer surgery, contact her online or by phone to arrange a personal consultation at her Austin, TX plastic surgery practice.